 The Marketing Today! program of study is a three (3) course Career and Technical Education (CTE) program that engages students with the world of marketing services by focusing on how marketing is evolving in the digital age and how companies can be successful by implementing marketing strategies.
 Students gain career/industry knowledge through a series of workbased learning activities in and out of the classroom such as: internship, apprenticeship, career experience opportunities, and project completion, of at least 60 hours.
-Students in the third level course, Entrepreneurial Marketing, will participate in the Junior Achievement Company Program.
+Students in the third level course will be operating the school store, The Eagle Outlet.